Why do some agencies not have radio feeds?

 • Related Articles

-• How do I become a Verified Responder?
+• How do I become a Professional Responder?

-Verified Responders are assigned by PulsePoint agencies primarily for their employees and those with medical or rescue training living within their jurisdiction.
-If you work for or are closely associated with a PulsePoint agency, we recommend that ...
+Professional Responders are assigned by PulsePoint agencies primarily for their public safety employees.
+If you work for or are closely associated with a PulsePoint agency, we recommend that you reach out to leadership directly.
+The foundation does ...

 • How can I access older incidents that no longer appear in the app?